Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Sequential colimits

-Recall that the slashed arrow means that it is followed by a transport over \(H_n\).
-The desired dependent squares are defined by pasting --- the top square on the left is non-dependent, and is filled by transports commuting with fiberwise maps \citep[Lemma 2.3.11]{UF13}.
-To fill the right square, we use distributivity of transport over path concatenation \citep[Lemma 2.3.9]{UF13} and left whiskering \citep[Lemma 2.3.10]{UF13} to adjust the boundary so that we are asked to fill a homotopy of two transports in the same family, over different paths.
-The two paths are then shown to be equal by the coherence of the computation rule \(C_n\), making the two transports homotopic. \end{constr}
+To define the coherences, we help ourselves with the diagram in \autoref{fig:fibhom-coh}.
+The desired dependent squares are defined by pasting --- the top square on the left is non-dependent, and is filled by transports commuting with fiberwise maps \cite[Lemma 2.3.11]{UF13}.
+To fill the right square, we use distributivity of transport over path concatenation \cite[Lemma 2.3.9]{UF13} and left whiskering \cite[Lemma 2.3.10]{UF13} to adjust the boundary so that we are asked to fill a homotopy of two transports in the same family, over different paths.
+The two paths are then shown to be equal by the coherence of \(C_n\), making the two transports homotopic. \end{constr}